Sheriff: Moulton man doused woman in gasoline, threatened to burn her alive

 According to the affidavit filed by the lieutenant, Blasingame placed the victim "in fear for her life by chasing her with a black Chevy Tahoe and pointing a gun at her on several occasions throughout the day."

-Blasingame was being held in the Lawrence County Jail today with no bond set.
+Blasingame was being held in the Lawrence County Jail on Thursday with no bond set.

+A different woman accused Blasingame of domestic violence in Morgan County in November and was granted a temporary protection-from-abuse order that later was dismissed at her request.

+In that case, the woman claimed Blasingame forced her to have sex at her Decatur apartment.

 — eric@decaturdaily.com or 256-340-2435.
 Twitter @DD_Fleischauer.